 Highlights include: Great location, affordable dorm beds, on-site bar, and an excellent hangout area, plus substantial breakfast for a low price.

 Best Hostel for Solo Travelers in London – Generator Hostel

-If you’re flying solo in London, the Generator Hostel is a great choice.
+The Generator Hostel is a great choice if you’re flying solo and looking for a social and party-centric hostel in London.
 Their lively bar is the perfect place to meet fellow backpackers to explore the city with.
 They also cook a dish of the day for dinner so you can eat here for a reasonable price before going out.
-It’s in a great location with easy access to public transportation as well.
+It’s in a great location with easy access to public transportation.

-Highlights include: Excellent bar and chill-out area, breakfast and dinner available for a fair price, central locaation, and laundry and luggage storage availability.
+Highlights include: Excellent bar and chill-out area, breakfast and dinner available for a fair price, central location, and laundry and luggage storage availability.

 Best Party Hostel in London – Clink78

 Those looking to let loose and have a good time at their London hostel will want to stay at Clink78.
 This awesome party hostel is set in an old courthouse where Charles Dickens once worked and The Clash stood trial.